 House Museum of Chavchavadze in Tsinandali, Georgia

-A manor in the village of Tsinandali that you see the on the pictures is an ancestral estate, a palace of princely family of Chavchavadze.
-There are many amazing, beautiful and tragic events in the history of Georgia are connected with him.
+The manor in the village of Tsinandali is an ancestral estate, a palace of the princely family of Chavchavadze.
+There are many amazing, beautiful and tragic events in the history of Georgia are connected with this family.

-Chavchavadze was not only a military general, but also the most educated figure of his time.
+Alexander Chavchavadze was not only a military general, but also the most educated figure of his time.
 He was a writer, translator, polyglot, a big landowner and a great poet.
 His poetry reached our days as folk songs.
-The manor of the poet and a general had become the center of the intellectual life of Georgia in the 19th century where people of culture and art, social figures gathered.
-The first grand piano in Georgia first sounded in these walls.
-Great Russian poets such as Alexander Pushkin and Mikhail Lermontov, poet-Decembrist Alexander Odoevskiy and French writer Alexander Dumas Sr. stayed there.
-Playwright, poet and a composer Alexander Griboedov met in Tsinandali the princess Nina Chavchavadze, his future wife.
+His home became a center of Georgian intellectual life in the 19th century, where cultural and social figures gathered.
+The first grand piano in Georgia first sounded in these walls, and the first billiards table and horse carriage were used by the Chavchavadze family.
+Great Russian poets such as Alexander Pushkin and Mikhail Lermontov, poet-Decembrist Alexander Odoevsky and French writer Alexandre Dumas stayed there.

 The history of the Chavchavadze family and their ancestral estate is closely tied with the history of Georgia.
-Today there is a museum busy with tourists from all over the world.
-The interior of the 19h century has almost been fully restored.
-It was also possible to collect touching material evidences from the relatives of the bygone period: suzane, embroidered by the daughters of Chavchavadze, the picture of Imam Shamil painted by Anna Ilinichna held in captivity.
-The museum has the working desk of the poet, the first grand piano, personal things and books.
-There are regular art exhibitions held in the museum, and basement of the building hosts Kakhetian wine tasting ceremonies.
+Today there is a museum in Tsinandali, visited by tourists from all over the world.
+The interior of the 19h century has almost been fully restored, though the palace today only has 7 rooms of the original 20.
+It was also possible to collect touching material evidences from the relatives of the bygone period: embroideries made by the daughters of Chavchavadze, books owned by the family, clothing, and the picture of Imam Shamil painted by Anna when she was held in captivity.
+The museum has the working desk of Alexander Chavchavadze, the first grand piano, and personal things and books.
+There are regular art exhibitions held in the museum, and the basement of the palace hosts Kakhetian wine tasting ceremonies.